The Federal Battery Rebate Decreases in 2026! Don't Miss Out

 Estimated savings: Varies depending on energy provider and battery size

 The Cheaper Home Batteries Program applies to battery systems installed on or after 1 July 2025.
-Some finer details are still being finalised, and the information below reflects the current intended eligibility and requirements.

 Australian homeowners with a new or existing solar panel system